Loading…

 Friday December 6, 2024 4:35pm - 5:30pm CST

-Too often, qualified workers with disabilities struggle to find work because the organizations that support them focus primarily on “them.”
+Too often, qualified workers with disabilities struggle to find work because the organizations that support them focus primarily on them.
 We must focus equally on preparing employers to successfully source, onboard, and retain employees with disabilities.
-Join DETAC and Jonathan “Jon” Taylor, Executive Director of the Arkansas Governor’s Council on Developmental Disabilities, to discuss employer engagement and outreach to advance competitive integrated employment (CIE) for people with disabilities.
+Join the Administration on Disabilities (AoD) Disability Employment Technical Assistance Center (DETAC) and Jonathan "Jon" Taylor, Executive Director of the Arkansas Governor's Council on Developmental Disabilities, to discuss employer engagement and outreach to advance competitive integrated employment (CIE) for people with disabilities.
 Jon Taylor was previously a retail field manager with a decade of successful experience in CIE.
 In this session, Jon will recount his experiences and offer practical tips for how DD Councils, job developers, self-advocates, and other stakeholders can engage with employers to advance CIE and economic outcomes for people with disabilities.
 The session will review the philosophy of Employment First, emphasize the importance of partnerships, and share DETAC resources.

 Presenters